Surgery

 On Friday, I had the opportunity to participate in the continuing education course "Reconstructive Surgery for Veterinarians"—an intensive day that inspired me both professionally and personally.
 Above all, it offers real benefits for your pet.
 Reconstructive surgery in dogs and cats isn't some abstract, cutting-edge medical procedure, but rather the practical art of repositioning, shifting, or replacing skin and tissue after tumor operations, accidents, or chronic wounds, enabling your pet to heal faster, more safely, and with less pain.
 We explored precisely these topics in theory and case studies—using numerous techniques that I can now apply even more effectively in our practice.

-Reconstructive Surgery Read More »
+Reconstructive surgery Read More »

 Shortening the soft palate of a pug